Filey’s Windmill

 curb

-descent into position (fig.10).
+descended into the right position (fig.10).

 Fig.5